Lakshmanshankar/Lakshmanshankar.github.io/src/content/work/codevantage.md

 ---
 company: "Codevantage"
 role: "Full stack developer"
-description: "I spent most of my time working on Bullet, our prime product, while also contributing to MindMap and Zero to Aha.
+description: "I spent most of my time working on Bullet, our main product, while also contributing to MindMap and Zero to Aha.
 Here's a detailed look at what I worked on and learned:"
 tech: "React, Typescript, Node, GraphQL, PostgreSQL, Notion, Excalidraw"
 dateStart: "12/18/2023"
 dateEnd: "01/01/2025"